 On the third anniversary of her death, 13th February 2008, Pope Benedict XVI announced that in Lúcia’s case he was waiving the five year waiting period prescribed by ecclesiastical law before opening a cause for beatification, thus putting her on a fast track for canonisation, as was done for Mother Teresa and Pope John Paul II.

-P.S The third Secret
+P.S The third Secret and it’s interpretation

 The Church did exactly that in the year 2000 when Cardinal Joseph Ratzinger, Prefect of the Congregation for the Doctrine of the Faith, wrote a lengthy theological commentary and interpretation of the famous “Third Secret.”
 He was charged with the task of clarifying the signs and symbols found in the visions of Our Lady, and made some striking discoveries.